SMHS-Programming/julia-tut/01 Launching Julia.md

 sudo apt-get install julia
 ```

-After, you can run a Julia REPL by typing `julia` in the terminal.
+After, you can run any file ending in `.jl` using Julia, or use the REPL by typing `julia` in a terminal.

 ## JuliaBox
 Click the Terminal tab.
 You now have a Bash terminal to use.
 To launch the Julia REPL, simply type `julia` in the prompt.
 Exit the REPL using `exit()`.